 Improvisers are nothing but a team working together, and a team that needs to stick together and collaborate under conditions of maximum uncertainty and pressure.
 In a show, in fact, there is literally nothing else you can rely on apart from your partners, therefore it becomes essential to work in agreement.
 This type of training takes some of the exercises that are at the basis of this type of teamwork and collaboration and makes them applicable to non-theatre teams, enabling them to test and experience this type of work and transpose it into their everyday life.

 Improvisers have no leader on stage – or better said they use shared leadership and operate as a self-organizing team.
 The role of the leader is taken by the person who is fit to lead the scene at any moment, and everyone recognizes that choice and is immediately on board with it.
 This leadership style is extremely effective when it comes to highly uncertain situations with added time pressure: seeing this in practice via applied improvisation would enable the team to safely navigate conditions of organizational improvisation, that is contexts where action must be taken without planning as time does not allow it.
-These workshops can help teams understand shared leadership in a safe environment, and we also cover these topics in our leadership development workshops.
+These workshops can help teams understand shared leadership in a safe environment, and I also cover these topics in my workshops.

 Creativity and Innovation